K4 Curriculum

 • History: Students learn that the teamwork and relationship between the Pilgrims and the Wampanoag tribe, along with God’s provision for us all, are the basis for our modern day celebration of Thanksgiving.

-The mystery box/bag introduces language arts skills and Native American artifacts as well as scientific concepts.
+The mystery box/bag introduces language arts skills, Native American artifacts, and scientific concepts.
 Glyphs not only teach graphing skills but also reinforce fine motor and language arts.
-Art activities encourage a plethora of small motor developments.
+Art activities encourage a plethora of small-motor developments.
 Integrated, theme-based instruction creates both an engaging and stimulating learning environment.
 It also allows teachers to meet students at their developmental levels, which is crucial in early learning.
 The K4 curriculum places a unique emphasis on play, which creates a more successful environment and encourages the development of important social skills and friendships.

 Language Arts

-The K4 language arts program focuses on four major areas: phonics, writing, reading, and fine motor development.
-Each week, a new letter is introduced and explored through art projects and multisensory media so that, regardless of a student’s learning style, he or she can be successful.
+The K4 language arts program focuses on four major areas: phonics, writing, reading, and fine-motor development.
+Each week, a new letter is introduced and explored through art projects and multisensory media so that, regardless of learning style, each student can be successful.
 For example, wall cards provide a visual representation of the letter of the week.
 Students practice an auditory chant that reinforces letter sounds.
 A kinesthetic motion is also introduced; teachers recognize that body movement connected to learning engages the brain in a powerful way that promotes students’ neural pathway development for short- and long-term memory of new information.
-As the year progresses, students focus on more complex concepts, including how letters and their sounds fit into words as well as how words create sentences.
+As the year progresses, students focus on more complex concepts, including how letters and their sounds fit into words and how words create sentences.
 Included is a listing of the breakdown of techniques used to support the language arts curriculum.

 • Vocabulary development